dekoza/mtgpl/docs/_sources/AFR.rst.txt

    Acid Breath — When Black Dragon enters the battlefield, target creature an opponent controls gets -3/-3 until end of turn.

-:mtgtip:`The Book of Vile Darkness<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/05dcff61-8c48-401f-a31f-5fc53a298356.jpg?1625515182|https://scryfall.com/card/afr/91/the-book-of-vile-darkness?utm_source=api>`
+:mtgtip:`The Book of Vile Darkness<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/5/05dcff61-8c48-401f-a31f-5fc53a298356.jpg?1625762257|https://scryfall.com/card/afr/91/the-book-of-vile-darkness?utm_source=api>`
    At the beginning of your end step, if you lost 2 or more life this turn, create a 2/2 black Zombie creature token.

-   |tap|, Exile The Book of Vile Darkness and artifacts you control named Eye of Vecna and Hand of Vecna: Create Vecna, a legendary 8/8 black Zombie God creature token with indestructible.
-It gains all triggered abilities of the exiled cards.
+   |tap|, Exile The Book of Vile Darkness and artifacts you control named Eye of Vecna and Hand of Vecna: Create Vecna, a legendary 8/8 black Zombie God creature token with indestructible and all triggered abilities of the exiled cards.

 :mtgtip:`Check for Traps<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/f/6f58ea8a-30ac-45b0-a701-8b8d8262cfcf.jpg?1625518484|https://scryfall.com/card/afr/92/check-for-traps?utm_source=api>`